npm/npm/doc/misc/npm-config.md

 * Default: `null`
 * Type: String

 A client certificate to pass when accessing the registry.

-Note that this is the certificate _contents_ – for example:
+Values should be in PEM format with newlines replaced by the string "\n".
+For example:

     cert="-----BEGIN CERTIFICATE-----\nXXXX\nXXXX\n-----END CERTIFICATE-----"